Pleasantville primary race changes course with mail-in votes

 PLEASANTVILLE — Mail-in votes were pivotal in the city's Democratic primary elections, according to newly released counts.

 Barclay had been leading in the election-day count with 86 votes to Norris’ 51 and Young’s 61.
-That 25 vote lead evaporated with a rush of 255 mail-in ballots, the lion’s share of which, around 69.8%, went to Young.
+That 25-vote lead evaporated with a rush of 255 mail-in ballots, the lion’s share of which, nearly 70%, went to Young.

-Young did not immediately respond to request for comment sent to his Facebook page Thursday.
-On the day of the June 7 primary, Young posted on Facebook thanking his supporters.
+Young did not respond to a request for comment sent to his Facebook page Thursday.

-Barclay and Norris, both former members of the Pleasantville Board of Education, could not be reached for comment Thursday.
+Norris, a former member of the Pleasantville Board of Education, said he was not surprised by the results.
+He said he intended to run again and that he would work to establish a stronger election-day operation to match other candidates’ mail-in-ballot support.

 People are also reading…

+GALLOWAY TOWNSHIP — Eight new officers will wear the Stockton University police badge, havin…

-Barclay — also the former project manager for the U.N.
-Monrovian Sanitation Program and a leader at Full Gospel Church International in Pleasantville — struck a positive tone when talking with The Press of Atlantic City before the mail-in votes were counted.
-He said he wanted to promote democratic participation in local government and would work with the Atlantic City branch of the NAACP to help give immigrants an opportunity to get involved with the organization.
+Barclay — another former member of the school board, a former project manager for the U.N.
+Monrovian Sanitation Program and a leader at Full Gospel Church International in Pleasantville — could not be reached for comment Thursday.
+He struck a positive tone when talking with The Press of Atlantic City before the mail-in votes were counted, saying he wanted to promote democratic participation in local government.
+He added he would work with the Atlantic City branch of the NAACP to help give immigrants an opportunity to get involved with the organization.

-“No matter what the final result will look like, I will continue working for the people of Pleasantville,” Barclay had said.
+“No matter what the final result will look like, I will continue working for the people of Pleasantville,” Barclay said previously.

-The deadline for voters to submit mail-in ballots to the post office or to the county board of elections was June 7, the day the primary was held.
+The deadline for voters to submit mail-in ballots to the post office or to the Atlantic County Board of Elections was June 7, the day the primary was held.
 The deadline for the receipt of postmarked mail-in ballots by the county board was June 13, while the deadline for the receipt of mail-in-ballots without a postmark was June 9.

 While not resulting in a lead change, mail-in votes also changed the course in the 2nd Ward race.

-City Councilman Victor Carmona seems to have comfortably won the Democratic nomination to run for reelection come November.
-He received a total of 306 votes, around 63.1% of the 485 votes cast in the race.
-Pleasantville Board of Education member Julio Sanchez received 179 votes.
+Councilman Victor Carmona seems to have comfortably won the Democratic nomination to run for reelection come November.
+He received a total of 306 votes, more than 63% of the 485 votes cast in the race.
+School board member Julio Sanchez received 179 votes.

-The race had been tight when only election-day ballots had been counted with Carmona holding just a seven-vote lead over Sanchez.
-That margin widened when the 208 mail-in votes were counted, of which Carmona won 164, good for 78.8% of the mail-in total.
+The race had been tight when only election-day ballots had been counted, with Carmona holding just a seven-vote lead over Sanchez.
+That margin widened when the 208 mail-in votes were counted, of which Carmona won 164, good for nearly 79% of the mail-in total.

+PLEASANTVILLE — City Council will discuss the Midtown Neighborhood Plan at its June 22 meeti…

-Carmona has not yet responded to a request to comment sent to him via email.
-He told The Press of Atlantic City via email before the mail-in-ballot results were released that he was crediting a victory “to the grace of God.”
+Carmona did not respond to a request to comment sent to him via email Thursday.

-Sanchez, a retired firefighter and an Army veteran, congratulated Carmona on his victory when contacted for comment Thursday.
+Sanchez, a retired firefighter and Army veteran, congratulated Carmona on his victory Thursday.

 Contact Chris Doyle